AhmedRady2024/NetworkMoviesApp/README.md

 # Utilities
 JSONNull: A utility class for handling null values in JSON responses.

-# Dependencies
+# Technologies
-Kingfisher: Used for downloading and caching images.
+1- SwiftUI: For building the user interface.
-Combine: Used for handling asynchronous events.
+2- Combine: For handling asynchronous data streams and reactive programming.
+3- Kingfisher: For efficient image loading and caching.
-AVKit: Used for video playback.
+4- AVKit: For video playback of movie trailers.
-WebKit: Used for displaying web content.
+5- WebKit: For embedding and displaying web content such as YouTube trailers.
+6- TMDB API: For fetching movie data.

 # Contributing
 1-Fork the repository.